-Facebook is teaching computers the fine art of conversation
+Facebook is betting the next big interface is conversation

 Facebook has been investing seriously in this effort, hiring some of the best talent in natural language AI.
 The company likes to point out that unlike some big tech companies, it makes the results of its AI research available to the entire research community by posting it online, where it might help others who are building next-generation AI.
 But this research will surely end up in its own products, too.

 Messaging apps are a natural home, including both Messenger and WhatsApp, the latter of which Facebook also owns and is still figuring out how to monetize.
-With CEO Mark Zuckerberg talking up a new vision for the company with a higher emphasis on private conversations, Messenger and WhatsApp will need all the improvements they can get to compete with other messaging platforms such as WeChat, Telegram, and Apple’s iMessage.
+With CEO Mark Zuckerberg talking up a new vision for the company with a higher emphasis on private conversations, Messenger and WhatsApp will need adding features to maintain their lead over other messaging platforms such as WeChat, Telegram, and Apple’s iMessage.

-Building a computer that can casually chat with a person has become a key goal for big tech companies, with Amazon, Google, Microsoft, and Apple all joining Facebook in betting on the power of human conversation—not just within text-based messaging apps, but also for voice assistants and other experiences.
+Building an algorithm that can casually chat with a person has become a key goal for big tech companies, with Amazon, Google, and Microsoft all joining Facebook in betting on the power of human conversation—not just within text-based messaging apps, but also for voice assistants and other experiences.
 Thanks to recent research inroads, the path to the truly conversational computer has suddenly become clearer, but the prize of getting there first is still up for grabs.

 In other words, Facebook’s natural-language research is about far more than just resurrecting M or improving Messenger-based chatbots.
 It’s about the future of the entire company.